araea/shindan-maker/README.md

-# Shindan Maker
+# ShindanMaker

-A Rust library for interacting with Shindan Maker, the popular personality quiz service.
+A Rust library for interacting with [ShindanMaker](https://en.shindanmaker.com/), the popular personality quiz service.

 ## Features